Maven Meter: New Orient Landmark Casino & Hotel

 There was no TV list explaining the stations, and the English on the TV didn’t always correspond to the proper channel, although the selection wasn’t bad, with 10 to 15 of them foreign networks.
 Lastly, there was a bit of wear and tear evident on the floorboards by the door, which they really should take care of, while one electrical socket was broken as well.

 On the day of the checkout I overslept badly, all the way to 1:00 pm.
 I immediately phoned the front desk to see if I could check out late, and they said no problem.
 Indeed, late checkouts at 2:00 pm are often easy to get in Macau, provided it’s a nicer hotel and not a weekend or other peak time.

-All in all, I had an excellent stay at Landmark in the midst of a terrible virus, and you might want to put their supremely adorned rooms on your bucket list sometime soon.
+All in all, I had an excellent stay at Landmark in the midst of a terrible virus, and you might want to give serious consideration to these supremely adorned rooms.

 NEW ORIENT LANDMARK HOTEL POOL

 Landmark’s indoor pool is swank and styling, and open all year round.
 The plants down the side are a nice design touch too, as is the jacuzzi.

 Located on the 3rd floor, hours are from 7:30 am to 9:00 pm daily.